tailscale/tailscale/api.md

   * `advertisedRoutes`
   * `clientConnectivity` (which contains the following fields: `mappingVariesByDestIP`, `derp`, `endpoints`, `latency`, and `clientSupports`)

-Provide this parameter in the URL path as shown in the examples below.
+Provide this parameter in the query string as shown in the examples below.
 Use commas to separate multiple options.
 If more than one option is indicated, then `all` is used.
 For example, for `fields=default,all`, all fields are returned.

 If the `fields` parameter is not provided, then the default (limited fields) option is used.